 Includes a pre-recorded video tour of the Unity Center and a downloadable digital artifact kit, followed by an interactive Zoom session featuring a docent-led presentation and resources for a post-program project.
 Aligned with 3rd-12th grade History-Social Science, Common Core ELA, Civics outcomes and Ethnic Studies.

-Explore how people came to California and shaped the modern state in this virtual tour for distance learning students spanning the history of Californians from its Native peoples and Gold Rushers to the transcontinental railroad builders, tech-boomers and beyond.
+Explore how people came to California and shaped the modern state in this virtual field trip spanning the history of Californians from its Native peoples and Gold Rushers to the transcontinental railroad builders, tech-boomers and beyond.